dhanarajappu456/netflix-clone/README.md

+Certainly!
+Below is a template for the `README.md` based on the information you provided:

+---

+# Netflix Clone

+Welcome to the Netflix clone project built using React!
+Development is currently in progress.

+## Live Preview

+Check out the current state of our UI: [https://netflix-160fe.web.app](https://netflix-160fe.web.app)

+## Feedback & Suggestions

+If you have any suggestions or feedback, please don't hesitate to reach out.
+We're always looking to improve and make this clone even more amazing!

+## Future Plans

+We have big plans for this project!
+Stay tuned as we intend to integrate even more features and functionalities.

+## Credits

+This project was crafted with ❤️ by Dhanaraj.
+Known as "daan" in the developer community.

+---

+#Additional information on running  the app
 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.